bruno78/bruno78.github.io/_projects/2016-08-19-rails-blog.md

   - Web development
 ---

-A blog created on Rails 4.2.5 full with great features
+A blog created on Rails 4.2.5 filled with great features
 <!-- excerpt -->

 Learning Process